RichardBack/PetHotelManagement/README.md

 🔗 [Watch the Enhancements Video - Databases](https://youtu.be/7XpiSde4HZs)

 ### Code Reviews in Database Integration:
-The integration of MySQL into the PetBAG system involved thorough reviews of SQL queries and CRUD operations to ensure secure and optimized interactions with the database.
+Integrating MySQL into the PetBAG system involved thorough reviews of SQL queries and CRUD operations to ensure secure and optimized interactions with the database.
 Code reviews highlighted areas for improvement, such as implementing parameterized queries to prevent SQL injection vulnerabilities and optimizing the database schema for scalability and future growth.

 ## 🎯 Key Skills
 - **Programming Languages**: Java, Python, C++, HTML/CSS, JavaScript